 This course will provide an overview of the science of nutrition.
-Topics covered include components of food (macro- and micronutrients), digestion and absorption, energy metabolism, energy balance, and the role of nutrition in the growing epidemics of obesity and chronic illnesses.
-While the terms "nutrigenomics" and "nutrigenetics" are fairly recent, it has been known for decades that nutritional intake can modify the effect of genes.
-In this course, we will also cover basic gene structure and function, how traits are inherited, how genetic variation influences dietary intake, and how dietary intake, in turn, influences gene function.
-This course is designed to coalesce knowledge of nutritional biochemistry and metabolism and provide a framework for interpreting physiological outcomes in the context of gene-diet interactions.
+Topics covered include components of food (macro- and micronutrients), digestion and absorption, energy metabolism, micronutrients, supplements, energy balance, and the role of nutrition in the growing epidemics of obesity and chronic illnesses.
+In this course, we will also cover the interaction between genes and diet in influencing health, along with the role of the microbiome in energy balance and health outcomes.